On the Theoretical Guarantees for Parameter Estimation of Gaussian Random Field Models: A Sparse Precision Matrix Approach: Abstract

 \section{Abstract}

-Iterative methods for fitting a Gaussian Random Field (GRF) model to spatial data via maximum likelihood (ML) require $O(n^3)$ floating point operations per iteration, where $n$ denotes the number of data locations.
-For large data sets, the $O(n^3)$ complexity per iteration together with the non-convexity of the ML problem render traditional ML methods inefficient for GRF fitting.
-The problem is even more aggravated for anisotropic GRFs where the number of covariance function parameters increases with the process domain dimension.
-In this paper, we propose a new two-step GRF estimation procedure when the process is second-order stationary.
-First, a \emph{convex} likelihood problem regularized with a weighted $\ell_1$-norm, utilizing the available distance information between observation locations, is solved to fit a sparse {\em precision} (inverse covariance) matrix to the observed data using the Alternating Direction Method of Multipliers.
-Second, the parameters of the GRF spatial covariance function are estimated by solving a least squares problem.
-Theoretical error bounds for the proposed estimator are provided; moreover, convergence of the estimator is shown as the number of samples per location increases.
-The proposed method is numerically compared with state-of-the-art methods for big $n$.
-Data segmentation schemes are implemented to handle large data sets.
+Iterative methods for fitting a Gaussian Random Field (GRF) model via maximum likelihood (ML) estimation requires solving a nonconvex optimization problem.
+The problem is aggravated for anisotropic GRFs where the number of covariance function parameters increases with the dimension.
+Even evaluation of the likelihood function requires $\cO(n^3)$ floating point operations, where $n$ denotes the number of data locations.
+In this paper, we propose a new two-stage procedure to estimate the parameters of second-order stationary GRFs.
+First, a \emph{convex} likelihood problem regularized with a weighted $\ell_1$-norm, utilizing the available distance information between observation locations, is solved to fit a sparse {\em precision} (inverse covariance) matrix to the observed data.
+Second, the parameters of the covariance function are estimated by solving a least squares problem.
+Theoretical error bounds for the solutions of stage I and II problems are provided, and their tightness are investigated.